oleg-vyalyh/BackendlessDataCollection/README.md

 3. Create **persisted collection** for table _**order**_ (`preserveIteratedData` parameter).
 Some operations would perform locally (without api calls to the server) and thus drastically reduce perform time.\
 Main features are the same as in point (1).
+- collection is lazy, so the data will be loaded only during iteration over it;
 - only first iteration will perfrom calls to the Backendless server, all subsequent interations will  be done locally without any request;
 - if the iterator was interrupted, only part of the data would be saved locally and next time iterator firstly will iterate over local data and then (if need) beging make calls to the server;
 - method `isPersisted()` always returns _true_;
 - when all data from table saved locally, `isLoaded()` returns _true_;
 - method `getPersistedSize()` returns the size of locally saved data, it will be equal to `size()` if `isLoaded() == true`
 - method `invalidateState()` forcibly updates collection real size and clear all locally saved data, so the next iteration will make requests to the server again;
-- method `populate()` forcibly download all data from table, if `isLoaded() == true` it do nothing;
+- method `populate()` forcibly download all data from the table (so-called greedy initialization), if `isLoaded() == true` it do nothing;

 4. Create **persisted collection as a slice** for table _**order**_.\
 Combine features from point features are the same as in point (2) and (3).

-## Methods features
+## Methods' features (differences from the regular java collection) and special methods

 #### `size()`
 Returns the current size of collection which reflect the row size in the underlying table.
 If the table was changed on the server side, the local become irrelevant.
 For this case you may use `invalidateState()` method or perform iteration over collection (after iteration size is updated automatically).
+Never makes api call to Backendless.

+#### `isEmpty()`
+Never makes api call to Backendless.
+Related to `size()` method.

 #### `getSlice()`
 Returns where clause for the current collection or `null` if it was created without slice.